1.0 Policy Statement

 4.5.1 If the complainant is dissatisfied with the outcome at Stage 3 and wishes to take the matter further, they can escalate the complaint to Stage 4.
 Stage 4 will involve the Trust representative from stage 3 to present findings and attempts to resolve to the panel.
 This is the final stage of the Trust complaints procedure.

-4.5.2 A request to escalate to Stage 4 must be made to the Trust Executive Assistant within 10 school days of receipt of a Stage 3 response.
-This can be emailed to [email protected] or sent by post to Beckfoot Trust, Wagon Lane, Bingley, BD16 1EE, marking it Private and Confidential, and for the attention of the Trust Executive Assistant.
+4.5.2 A request to escalate to Stage 4 must be made to the Trust Operations Support Manager within 10 school days of receipt of a Stage 3 response.
+This can be emailed to [email protected] or sent by post to Beckfoot Trust, Wagon Lane, Bingley, BD16 1EE, marking it Private and Confidential, and for the attention of the Trust Operations Support Manager.

 4.5.3 Requests to progress to Stage 4 received outside of this timeframe will only be considered if exceptional circumstances apply.

-4.5.4 The Trust Executive Assistant will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 3 school days.
-The complainant will also be asked to provide copies of any further written material they wish to submit, within 5 school days of the date of the acknowledgement letter.
+4.5.4 The Trust Operations Support Manager will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 3 school days.
+The complainant will also be asked to provide copies of any further written material they wish to submit, in relation to matters raised in the complaint within 5 school days of the date of the acknowledgement letter.

-4.5.5 The Trust Executive Assistant will write to the complainant to inform them of the date of the panel hearing.
+4.5.5 The Clerk to the Trust Board will write to the complainant to inform them of the date of the panel hearing.
 They will aim to convene a meeting within 20 school days of receipt of the Stage 4 request.
 If this is not possible, they will provide an anticipated date and keep the complainant informed.

 4.5.6 A panel will be convened taking into account the matter complained about as follows:

-4.5.7 At least 10 school days before the panel hearing, the Trust Executive Assistant will confirm and notify the complainant of the date, time and venue of the hearing, ensuring that, the dates are convenient to all parties and that the venue and proceedings are accessible.
+4.5.7 At least 10 school days before the panel hearing, the Clerk to the Trust Board will confirm and notify the complainant of the date, time and venue of the hearing, ensuring that, the dates are convenient to all parties and that the venue and proceedings are accessible.

-4.5.9 If a complainant rejects the offer of two arranged dates, without good reason, the Trust Executive Assistant will decide when to hold the hearing.
+4.5.9 If a complainant rejects the offer of two arranged dates, without good reason, a decision will be taken by the Trust Operations Support Manager in consultation with the Clerk on when to hold the hearing.
 It will proceed in the complainant’s absence on the basis of written submissions from both parties.

 4.5.10 A complainant may bring someone along to the panel hearing to provide support, not represent.
 This can be a relative, friend or interpreter and must be notified in advance.
 The panel hearing is an internal proceeding, it is not a legal proceeding and therefore legal representation is not permitted.
 If a complainant is accompanied by a legally qualified person, that person will not be permitted to act as an advocate or to address the hearing unless invited to do so by the Chair of the Panel.